 Radiography is considered the first line diagnostic imaging technique for animals with thoracic disease but findings are often nonspecific or limited by the presence of pleural fluid.8,9 According to the referring veterinarian, the thoracic radiographs revealed only pleural effusion.
 In addition to the pleural effusion, the thoracic CT also revealed pleural thickening, pleural nodules and masses, pulmonary nodules, possible sternal lymphadenopathy, and a scapular mass.
 Several studies have demonstrated the utility of CT to identify other abnormalities beyond pleural effusion, including lesions in the pleura, lung and mediastinum, or extra thoracic lesions.9,10,11 The presence of pleural nodules and masses is frequently associated with neoplasia.9,11,12 However, similar lesions may also be present in patients with chylothorax, pyothorax, and foreign body migration, with overlapping CT features.11 The mineralized mass in the left scapular spine detected in the CT was not mentioned in the clinical history provided by the referring veterinarian, although it is uncertain if this anatomical region was included in the chest radiographs performed before referral as the images were not available for review.
 The CT features of the scapular osteosarcoma described in this case report are consistent with the current published veterinary literature.
 Compared to radiography, the main advantage of CT is a clearer delineation of the internal and extracortical tumor margins.13,14 Osteosarcoma is the most common neoplasm of the scapula in dogs, followed by soft tissue sarcoma, chondrosarcoma, hemangiosarcoma and histiocytic sarcoma.15 Although less than 15% of dogs with osteosarcoma have radiologic evidence of pulmonary nodules or masses at the time of the diagnosis, more than 85% of patients develop gross metastases despite effective control of the primary tumor, suggesting that micrometastases arise early in the course of the disease.16 Considering just osteosarcoma of extracranial flat and irregular bones, the incidence of thoracic metastases is less defined, although it is thought to be higher than in osteosarcoma of long bones.17 Other reported metastatic sites include bones, visceral organs, lymph nodes and eye.16,18-21 To the authors’ knowledge, despite the high incidence of intrathoracic metastasis, a neoplastic pleural effusion due to osteosarcoma has never been reported before.

 The FNA of the scapular mass and one of the pleural nodules harvested a population of cells with features very reminiscent of osteoblasts (eccentric nuclei, abundant deep-blue cytoplasm with paranuclear clearing) and several criteria of malignancy (moderate anisocytosis and anisokaryosis, binucleation, mitoses), leading to an interpretation of osteosarcoma.
 Histology is considered the gold standard for the diagnosis of osteosarcoma upon demonstration of a neoplastic mesenchymal population producing osteoid.
 The scant pink material seen in the FNA was highly suggestive of osteoid and, although different types of extracellular matrix cannot be reliably distinguished in cytology, histology has similar limitations, as osteoid may sometimes be difficult to differentiate from fibrin or collagen and its presence may be dependent on tumor subtype, inconspicuous in small biopsies or absent in metastases.
 In a recent study, preoperative FNA of scapular lesions was performed in 11 of 42 dogs included in the study.15 The cellular yield was high and cytologic interpretation was confirmed by histopathology in all cases.
-The authors strongly recommended FNA for investigation of bone lesions, including those of the scapula, as a diagnosis may be achieved more quickly with less risk for the patient and lower cost compared to trucut biopsy.
+The authors strongly recommended FNA for investigation of bone lesions, including those of the scapula, as a diagnosis may be achieved more quickly with less risk for the patient and lower cost compared to tru-cut biopsy.
 In our case, obtaining a biopsy sample of the scapular and thoracic masses for histologic examination would have been an unnecessary and invasive procedure considering that cytology, combined with alkaline phosphatase cytochemistry, was already diagnostic.